swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 forwarding of signed requests from being accepted by unintended Identity Providers.

+Identity Providers conformant with this profile MUST support the `ForceAuthn` and `IsPassive` attributes received in `<saml2p:AuthnRequest>` messages.

+Service Providers SHOULD include the `ForceAuthn` attribute in all `<saml2p:AuthnRequest>` messages and explicitly set its value to `true` or `false`, and not rely on its default value.
+The reason for this is to avoid accidental SSO.

+If the Service Provider has included more than one `<md:AttributeConsumingService>` element in its metadata it is RECOMMENDED that the `<saml2p:AuthnRequest>` message contains the `AttributeConsumingServiceIndex` attribute holding the index of the `<md:AttributeConsumingService>` element that the Identity Provider should consider during attribute release.

+<a name="requested-authentication-context"></a>
+#### 5.3.1.
+Requested Authentication Context

 A Service Provider SHOULD explicitly specify a requested authentication context element (`<saml2p:RequestedAuthnContext>`), containing `<saml2:AuthnContextClassRef>` elements each holding